highb/kepler-doc/docs/usage/kepler_daemon.md

 # Kepler DaemonSet Customization
-Kepler enables a function to hybrid read environment variable from attributes directly (container.env) and from the ConfigMap.
-Note that, all steps will be operated by [Kepler Operator](https://github.com/sustainable-computing-io/kepler-operator) if the operator is installed.
+Kepler enables a function to hybrid read environment variables from attributes directly (container.env) and from the ConfigMap.
+Note that all steps will be operated by [Kepler Operator](https://github.com/sustainable-computing-io/kepler-operator) if the operator is installed.

 To set environments by ConfigMap: